jheal006/bamazon/README.md

-Upon starting up the store, the user is given a list of items in the store inventory along with the corresponding price and quantity of items.
+Upon starting up the store, the user is given a list of items in the store inventory along with the corresponding price and quantity of items. <br>
 ![alt text](https://github.com/jheal006/bamazon/blob/master/assets/Capture1.PNG)

-After selecting the product ID of the desired item to purchase, the customer is asked how many items they would like to purchase.
+After selecting the product ID of the desired item to purchase, the customer is asked how many items they would like to purchase.<br>
 ![alt text](https://github.com/jheal006/bamazon/blob/master/assets/Capture2.PNG)